rapidsai/cuml/BUILD.md

 $ ./build.sh                           # build the cuML libraries, tests, and python package, then
                                        # install them to $INSTALL_PREFIX if set, otherwise $CONDA_PREFIX
 ```
-For workflows that involve frequent switching among branches or between debug and release builds, it is recommended that you install [ccache](https://ccache.dev/) and make use of it by passing the `--ccache` flag to `build.sh`.
+For workflows that involve frequent switching among branches or between debug and release builds, it is recommended that you install [sccache](https://github.com/mozilla/sccache) and make use of it by passing the `--sccache` flag to `build.sh`.

 To build individual components, specify them as arguments to `build.sh`
 ```bash